 The staff of the Corner Table meet weekly to assess their current needs and posts them on their website - COVID-19 Response Plan.
 Current needs include to-go plates, styrofoam & paper bowls, 2 oz portion cups, 4 oz cups, 16 oz cup lids, toilet paper, grocery bags, 33-gallon trash bags, and pasta (egg noodles, pasta shells, penne, and rotini).
 Their office hours and drop-off times for donations are Monday-Friday, 8:30 am-1 pm.
 Donors can bring items in the front door or call 828-464-0355 to have a volunteer come out to their car and retrieve donations.
 They are in crucial need of monetary donations to support both the soup kitchen and backpack program; donations can be made at their website below

-The COVID-19 outbreak has created a critical need for blood and platelets, especially with so many donation sites closing.
-HTLC has a drive scheduled for Tuesday, July 21 from 2:30 to 7 pm in the Fellowship Hall.
-The Red Cross is taking extra precautions to help ensure the safety of all donors.
-Please consider giving the gift of life and schedule a donation appointment through the website below.
-If you would like to volunteer for the blood drive, email Georgene Freeman at email@example.com.
+The COVID-19 outbreak has created a critical need for blood, platelets, and plasma.
+HTLC has a blood drive scheduled for Tuesday, September 29 from 2:30 to 7 pm in the Fellowship Hall.
+The Red Cross is taking extra precautions to help ensure the safety of all donors and, for a limited time, is testing all completed donations for COVID-19 antibodies.
+Please consider giving the gift of life and schedule an appointment through the website below.
+Donors must make appointment; walk-ins may or may not be taken the day of the drive, depending on the number of people who have pre-registered.
+Donors can also save time by completing their pre-reading and health history the day of the drive through RapidPass.
+If you would like to volunteer to help out at the blood drive, email Georgene Freeman at email@example.com.

 The Meals on Wheels program is in need of donations to fill goodie bags with personal hygiene products, individually wrapped snacks & game books (like Word Search).
 Bags are provided weekly for those in need.
 Donors should call before delivering donations so arrangement can be made to have someone meet you outside the facility.
 Some volunteer groups are making bags in bulk for the program; anyone who wants to coordinate such an effort should contact Heather Ball at 695-5610.
 Volunteers are always needed to deliver meals but at this time volunteer training has been ceased, however, those interested can still submit an application online and will be contacted if needed.
 Monetary donations are always best and can be easily made online.